Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

-## How do I add a second controller to MiSTer?

-Before you can use a second controller in a core, you'll need to set it up in the main menu, with no core loaded.
-Plug it into a USB port, then define it from the OSD in the main menu.
-Now you can define it in the various cores' OSD menus.

 ## Is MiSTer hard to set up?
-Is it really only for technical people or people who like to tinker?
+Is it really only for technical people who like to tinker?

 No and no, but those who enjoy tinkering can get a lot extra out of their MiSTer if they wish.